ROCm/HIPCC/README.md

 ### <a name="envVar"></a> Environment Variables

-The environment variable HIP_PLATFORM may be used to specify amd/nvidia:
+The environment variable HIP_PLATFORM may be used to specify amd/nvidia/spirv:
-- HIP_PLATFORM='amd' or HIP_PLATFORM='nvidia'.
+- HIP_PLATFORM='amd' or HIP_PLATFORM='nvidia' or HIP_PLATFORM='spirv'.
 - If HIP_PLATFORM is not set, then hipcc will attempt to auto-detect based on if nvcc is found.

 Other environment variable controls: